philibertc/adalight_ws2812b/README.md

 Original author: https://github.com/Wifsimster

-Prebuilt binaries are in the releases page.

 Data pin of the LED strip goes on pin 6 (D6).
-You will need to edit the main.cpp file in platformio if you have more than 240 LEDs.
+You will need to edit the main.cpp (or the .ino) file in PlatformIO (or Arduino IDE) if you have more than 240 LEDs.

 ## What you need
 - An Arduino Nano (genuine or not).